 When presenting in front of an audience, your voice plays a large role in how you are perceived.
 Both your credibility and confidence are put on full display the moment you start to speak.
-While this may sound daunting, it shows how much your vocal delivery can affect a presentation.
+While this may sound daunting, it shows how much your vocal delivery can make for a more effective presentation.
 Just think of your voice as a presentation tool that can shape how your content is received.

 Developing good vocal skills can elevate and distinguish yourself as a presentation expert.
 The following are the facets of your voice to work on for more effective presentations:

 The pitch of your voice can dictate the overall mood and feel of your presentation.
 While those with naturally low voices innately sound more authoritative, those with higher pitched voices sound friendlier and more welcoming.
 It’s important to be able to have control of your pitch to match the personality of the content you are presenting.
 Achieving that harmony in your speech will strengthen your message.

 As the presenter, you are the one controlling the pace of the entire room.
 While a slow pace lets you enunciate and create emphasis, speaking fast indicates passion and a rush of emotion.
 By alternating your tempo between fast, slow, and medium speeds, you make your speech come off as more engaging and natural.
 This mix-up of pace makes for a conversational tone.

 Before you deliver your pitch, it’s important to consider the room you’re presenting in and adjust the volume of your voice accordingly.
 You don’t want to be overly raising your voice inside a boardroom with four people.
 Your voice should be heard easily and clearly by the one sitting farthest from you.
 Consider your volume as well to add emphasis to important parts of your speech.

 An additional tip would be to arrive at your presentation early.
 Use that extra time to get a good feel for the room and its acoustics.
 If possible, have someone run a sound check for you as well.